Takeoff, Climb and Cruise

 Typically, the climb to the flight plan's cruise level (e.g., FL210) happens in several steps (step climbs).
 Each to be instructed and cleared by ATC.

-Turn off landing lights and when the aircraft is stable (weather, no turn, etc.) you can turn off the seatbelt signs.
+Turn off and retract the landing lights and when the aircraft is stable (weather, no turn, etc.) you can turn off the seatbelt signs.
 The aircraft will now accelerate to CLB speed (defined in

 MCDU PERF CLB page).